rrafaelc/google-homepage-clone/README.md

 # google-homepage-clone
-I copy this Google homepage to practice HTML and CSS
+I copied this Google homepage to practice HTML and CSS